Berg0162/airflow/README.md

 [View the code of the Timer library](../main/arduino/libraries/Timer/Timer.cpp) <br>
 [View the header of the Timer library](../main/arduino/libraries/Timer/Timer.h) <br>

-I am must obliged to Cedric Honnet who designed the Timer library initially as a part of the Hivetracker project, ref: [Original Hivetracker Timer library](https://github.com/HiveTracker/Timer).
+I am much obliged to Cedric Honnet who designed the Timer library initially as a part of the Hivetracker project, ref: [Original Hivetracker Timer library](https://github.com/HiveTracker/Timer).
 The library code has been updated to conform the more recent nRF52-timer implementations on nRF52 boards.<br>

 <b>All Relevant Code Snippets in Main program for handling duty cycles of both fans</b>
-The global variables <b>ActualUpperFanPerc</b> and <b>ActualLowerFanPerc</b> are determined by the outcome of the Heat-Balance-Equation and set to the appropriate percentage of fan capacity (0-100%) and this is translated to precise time intervals (in microseconds) for the duty cycle.
-Every 10.000 microseconds a Zero Cross (external) interrupt is detected and the duty cycles for both fans are set separately using 2 of the accurate internal nRF52 microsecond-timers.<br>
+The global variables <b>ActualUpperFanPerc</b> and <b>ActualLowerFanPerc</b> are determined by the outcome of the Heat-Balance-Equation and set to the appropriate percentage of fan capacity (0-100%) and this is translated to precise time intervals (in microseconds) for the duty cycle by <b>SetBothFanPeriods(void)</b>.
+Every 10 milliseconds a Zero Cross (external) interrupt is detected and the duty cycles for both fans are set separately using 2 of the accurate internal nRF52 microsecond-timers.<br>

 ```C++
 #include <nrf_timer.h> // Native nRF52 timers library